Identillect Technologies (CVE:ID) Trading 100% Higher – What’s Next?

 Identillect Technologies Corp.
 (CVE:ID – Get Free Report)’s share price was up 100% during trading on Thursday .
 The stock traded as high as C$0.01 and last traded at C$0.01.
-Approximately 336,000 shares changed hands during mid-day trading, an increase of 364% from the average daily volume of 72,484 shares.
+Approximately 336,000 shares were traded during mid-day trading, an increase of 364% from the average daily volume of 72,484 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Stock Performance